OlaAboMokh/robot-task-classifier/README.md

 # robot-task-classifier
-A full machine learning pipeline that classifies robot episodes as BoxCleanup or DrawerCleanup using only internal sensor and action data.
-Includes data aggregation, PCA, multiple classifiers, feature importance, and clean evaluation with no data leakage.
+A full machine-learning pipeline that classifies robot episodes as **BoxCleanup** or **DrawerCleanup** using only internal sensor and action data.
+The workflow covers data aggregation, PCA, multiple classifiers, feature-importance analysis, and evaluation with no data leakage.

 ---

 ## What the project does

-We analyze sensor and control data collected from a robot performing different tasks and train several models to predict the task type (box vs drawer) based purely on internal features.
+We analyze sensor/control data from the GR00T-X Embodiment Sim dataset and train several models to predict the task type (box vs. drawer) purely from internal features.

-We also explore:
+Key explorations:

+- Performance of five classifiers (LogReg, Lasso, Linear SVM, Random Forest, Gradient Boosting) before and after PCA
-- How features differ between tasks
+- Feature differences between tasks
-- Dimensionality reduction using PCA
+- Dimensionality reduction with PCA
-- Which features are most important for prediction
+- Feature importance for each model

 ---

 ## Models used

-Each model is trained both **before and after PCA** (retain 95% variance):
+Each model is trained **before and after PCA** (95 % variance retained):

 - Logistic Regression
-- Lasso Logistic Regression (with feature selection)
+- Lasso Logistic Regression (feature selection)
 - Linear SVM
 - Random Forest
 - Gradient Boosting